Nelarius/imnodes/README.md

 ImGui::End();
 ```

-Now you should have a workspace with a grid in your window.
+Now you should have a workspace with a grid visible in the window.
 An empty node can now be instantiated:

 ```cpp
 const int hardcoded_node_id = 1;